llvm/llvm-zorg/premerge/architecture.md

 Individual jobs are then handled by the listeners.

 How a job is run:
- - The controller informs GitHub the self-hosted runner is live.
+ - The controller informs GitHub the self-hosted runner set is live.
  - A PR is uploaded on GitHub
  - The listener finds a Linux job to run.
  - The listener creates a new runner pod to be scheduled by Kubernetes.
- - Kubernetes adds one instance to the Linux node to schedule new pod.
+ - Kubernetes adds one instance to the Linux pool to schedule new pod.
  - The runner starts executing on the new node.
  - Once finished, the runner dies, meaning the pod dies.
- - If the instance is not reused in the next 10 minutes, Kubernetes will scale down the instance.
+ - If the instance is not reused in the next 10 minutes, the autoscaler will turn down the instance, freeing resources.

-### Worker nodes : llvm-premerge-linux, llvm-premerge-windows
+### Worker pools : llvm-premerge-linux, llvm-premerge-windows

-To make sure each runner pod is scheduled on the correct node (linux or windows, avoiding the service node), we use labels & taints.
+To make sure each runner pod is scheduled on the correct pool (linux or windows, avoiding the service pool), we use labels & taints.
 Those taints are configured in the
 [ARC runner templates](linux_runners_values.yaml).

 The other constraints we define are the resource requirements.
 Without information, Kubernetes is allowed to schedule multiple pods on the instance.
-This becomes very important with the container/runner tandem:
- - the container HAS to run on the same instance as the runner.
- - the runner itself doesn't request many resources.
 So if we do not enforce limits, the controller could schedule 2 runners on the same instance, forcing containers to share resources.
 Resource limits are defined in 2 locations: